hexagontk/hexagon/port_http_server/README.md

 * A **path** (/hello, /users/{name}).
 Paths must start with '/' and trailing slash is ignored.
 * A **callback** code block.

-The Handler interface has a void return type.
-You use `Call.send()` to set the response which will be returned to the user.
+The callback has a void return type.
+You should use `Call.send()` to set the response which will be returned to the user.

 Routes are matched in the order they are defined.
-The first route that matches the request is invoked.
+The first route that matches the request is invoked and the following ones are ignored.

 Check the next snippet for usage examples: